jadkhoury/jadkhoury.github.io/index.md

-I am a Master student in Computer Science at the [EPFL](http://www.epfl.ch) and am currently looking for a 6 months internship starting August or September 2017.
+I am a Master student in Computer Science at the [EPFL](http://www.epfl.ch) and am currently looking for a 6 months internship in Computer Graphics starting August or September 2017.
 I am very passionate about all rendering technologies, from shading libraries like OpenGL to game engine like Unity.

 ## Education